OpenTermsArchive/contrib-versions/Linkedin/Privacy Policy.md

 Content and News

 You and others may post content that includes information about you (as part of articles, posts, comments, videos) on our Services.
-We also may collect public information about you, such as professional-related news and accomplishments, and make it available as part of our Services, including, as permitted by your settings, in notifications to others of mentions in the news).
+We also may collect public information about you, such as professional-related news and accomplishments, and make it available as part of our Services, including, as permitted by your settings, in notifications to others of mentions in the news.

 Others may sync their contacts or calendar with our Services.